Thomas Fairfax

+Origins

+Thomas Fairfax was born to a Yorkshire family that could trace its descent to the 13th century.
+His grandfather, Thomas Fairfax, 1st Lord Fairfax of Cameron (1560-1640) fought under the Earl of Essex in the defense of the Protestant Netherlands against Spain.
+His grandson Thomas was born on 17 January 1612 at Denton Hall, Yorkshire, to Ferdinano Fairfax and his first wife, Mary, daughter of Edmund Sheffield, 1st Earl of Mulgrave.
+There was a younger brother, Charles, born 22 March 1614.

+He was educated at St John's College Cambridge, matriculating at age 14 in 1626. and admitted to Gray's Inn for the study of law on 26 May 1628.
+But his grandfather, old Lord Thomas Fairfax, wanted to see this grandson and namesake follow him into the wars for Protestantism, and young Thomas joined the forces of Horace Vere in the Netherlands by 1630.

+During the Eighty Years' War, the Netherlands became a military school for British soldiers.
+In his few years of service there, young Thomas Fairfax came to know many of the future commanders of the Civil War, on all sides of the conflict.
+On his arrival he took part in the siege of Bois-le-Duc.
+However, Horace Vere retired in 1632 after the siege of Maastricht.
+Fairfax had sufficiently impressed him that the old general gave him his daughter Anne; they were married at Hackney on 20 June 1637.
+Their daughter Mary was born the next year on 30 July.

+Bishops Wars

-Fairfax studied at St John's College, Cambridge, and Gray's Inn (1626–1628), then volunteered to join Sir Horace Vere's expedition to fight for the Protestant cause in the Netherlands.
-In 1639 he commanded a troop of Yorkshire dragoons which marched with King Charles I against the Scots in the First Bishops' War, which ended with the Pacification of Berwick before any fighting took place.
+In 1639, he commanded a troop of Yorkshire dragoons which marched with King Charles I against the Scots in the First Bishops' War, which ended with the Pacification of Berwick before any fighting took place.
 In the Second Bishops' War the following year, the English army was routed at the Battle of Newburn.
-Fairfax fled with the rest of the defeated army but was nevertheless knighted in January 1641 for his services.
+Fairfax fled with the rest of the defeated army, but was nevertheless knighted in January 1641 for his services.

 Pre-Civil War events

 The Fairfaxes, father and son, though serving at first under King Charles I, were opposed to the arbitrary prerogative of the Crown, and Sir Thomas declared that "his judgment was for the Parliament as the king and kingdom's great and safest council".
-When Charles endeavoured to raise a guard for his own person at York, intending it, as the event afterwards proved, to form the nucleus of an army, Fairfax was employed to present a petition to his sovereign, entreating him to hearken to the voice of his parliament, and to discontinue the raising of troops.
+Charles endeavoured to raise a guard for his own person at York, intending it, as the events afterwards would prove, to form the nucleus of an army.
+Fairfax was employed to present a petition to his sovereign, entreating him to listen to the voice of his parliament, and to discontinue the raising of troops.
 This was at a great meeting of the freeholders and farmers of Yorkshire convened by the king on Heworth Moor near York.
 Charles attempted to ignore the petition, pressing his horse forward, but Fairfax followed him and placed the petition on the pommel of the king's saddle.